GE GLOBAL RESEARCH

 PRECAST CONCRETE MANUFACTURERS ASSOCIATION OF TEXAS BEST OF PRECAST CONCRETE AWARD (2016)

-The GE Global Research Oil & Gas Technology Center, currently known as the Baker Hughes Energy Innovation Center of North America, is located on a 7.5-acre site that is strategically positioned between the Oklahoma City business and research communities.
+The GE Global Research Oil & Gas Technology Center, currently known as the OSU Hamm Institute for American Energy, is located on a 7.5-acre site that is strategically positioned between the Oklahoma City business and research communities.
 The prime location came with incredible views and easy interstate access, but also with irregular property lines and existing utilities.
 A strategic master plan was needed to maximize the site’s geometric shape, deliver up-to-date working utilities, and incorporate plans for future growth.
 The MILES Team considered multiple building layouts with each focusing on the showroom as the primary attraction.
 In addition to the physical buildings, parking for 100-plus employees, greenspaces, and sustainable practices were all planning considerations.
 After weighing sustainable strategies including building orientation, employee transportation, outdoor lab space, future growth, site access, and proximity of neighbors, the master plan positioned this state-of-the-art, 120,000-square-foot facility in its current location while accommodating a 275-car parking garage and enough space for future buildings.

 The interior of the building consists of three main components: innovation, research, and technology; all prevalently represented in their spacious showroom where science and innovation are always on display.
 It is exposed through glass portals wrapping around the dynamic, high-research bays and their 60’ and 400’-deep, subsurface-research test wells.
 Within a flexible plug-and-play laboratory, large oilfield equipment can be manipulated in a controlled environment to simulate varied well conditions.
 Spaces typically accessible only to a limited group of applied researchers and engineers are exposed to engage and inspire GE's customers and employees.
 The Security Operations Center (SOC) is located within a below-ground, hardened area to allow for the continual monitoring and operation of the entire complex and 7.5-acre campus.
 From within the SOC, a crisis-management center links the OKC Team to the GE headquarters and other Global Research Centers located in the United States, Germany, Brazil, India, and China.
 The research space also includes an electronics lab, machine shop, microscope room, and an outdoor laboratory with six megawatts of electrical capacity.